chronlc/nf-sp00f-pro/.github/instructions/code-generation-rules.instructions.md

 ```

 **GATE CHECK - Do NOT proceed to STEP 8 if:**
-- ❌ Functionality was removed but not documented with TODO
+- ❌ Functionality removed but not documented with TODO
-- ❌ Functionality was removed but no replacement path exists
+- ❌ Functionality removed but no replacement path exists
-- ❌ Code appears to work but doesn't actually perform intended operations
+- ❌ Code appears to work but doesn't perform intended operations
 - ❌ User interactions removed but not documented why
 - ❌ Testing capability removed without explanation
 - ❌ Any original use case can no longer be performed

-**If any check fails:**
-1. Add explicit TODO comments documenting what's missing
-2. Ensure real data source is documented (device, API, database)
-3. Add placeholder/stub for future functionality
-4. Document why simplification was necessary
-5. THEN proceed to STEP 8

 ---

-### STEP 8: COMPILE AND VERIFY (1-2 minutes)
+### STEP 8: COMPILE AND VERIFY

-**The moment of truth.**
+**Verify the build.**

 ```bash
 ./gradlew compileDebugKotlin